omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 is faster, so it catches up and eventually, around 1820, they meet at closest point.

-At this point, a relatively small distance, gravity forces between planets are maximum magnitude, but direction is along the orbit radius, difficult to observe from Earth, and not affecting the planet's longitude.
+At this point, at a relatively small distance, gravity forces between planets are of maximum magnitude, but direction is along the orbit radius, difficult to observe from Earth, and not affecting the planet's longitude.

 ![UranusNeptuneOrbits](UranusNeptune1871-1846.png)
+*Earth is the blue dot !*

 After 1820 faster Uranus takes the lead in the orbit, with Neptune dragging it from behind.
 As time passes this drag from